If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Rubbing alcohol.

-2. Fill: Fill the diffuser tank with water.
+1. Fill the tank: Fill your diffuser about halfway with clean water.

-3. Add vinegar: Add one teaspoon of distilled white vinegar.
+2. Add vinegar: Pour in one teaspoon of distilled white vinegar (up to one tablespoon for larger units).

 How to Clean a Diffuser Without Vinegar